 The NEF shall then check whether the AF is authorized to perform this operation or not.
-If the AF is authorized, the NEF shall then unsubscribe from the corresponding HSS or IMS AS to stop IMS EE subscription.
+If the AF is authorized, the NEF shall then unsubscribe from the corresponding HSS separately for each targeted subscribers or IMS AS to stop IMS EE subscription.

-Upon reception of a successful response from the 5GC NF, the NEF shall respond to the AF with a HTTP "204 No Content" status code.
+The NEF shall respond to the AF with a HTTP "204 No Content" status code.

-On failure or if the NEF receives an error code from the HSS or IMS AS, the NEF shall take proper error handling actions, as specified in clause 5.43.7, and respond to the AF with an appropriate error status code.
-If the NEF received within an error response a "ProblemDetails" data structure with a "cause" attribute indicating an application error, the NEF shall relay this error response to the AF with a corresponding application error, when applicable.
+On, the NEF shall take proper error handling actions, as specified in clause 5.43.7, and respond to the AF with an appropriate error status code.

+Editor’s Note: When and how the NEF reports error situations in the HSS and IMS AS is FFS.